 The Climate Control Unit (CCU) controls the oil cooler fan speed.
 The oil temperature is measured by a sensor mounted near the oil cooler radiator in the right front fender.
 The fan is normally off at cool engine, and first starts at low speed, then switches to high speed when the oil temperature increases.
 Relay R04 control the fan speed, and really consist of two relays, one for low and one for high speed.
 A damaged ballast resistor will make the fan to operate at high speed in intervals.
 This is not good, the oil temperature will have to rise unnecessary high before the fan starts at all.
 You definitely do not want excessive oil temperatures in your engine.

 The condenser is where the air conditioning system gets rid of the heat from cooling the evaporator.
 The condenser radiator is placed in the left front fender.
 Its cooling fan shall start at low speed as soon as the A/C function is turned on by pressing either of the A/C buttons on the CCU.
 A pressure switch is mounted on one of the A/C pipes, and will set the fan speed to high as soon as the pressure increases in the system.
 This could be called a emergency switch, the radiator normally has more than adequately cooling effect when the fan is running on low speed.
 If the low speed does not work due to a damaged ballast resistor, the pressure swich will run the fan on high in intervals.
 You definitely do not want this situation, excessive pressure over time in the systyem can cause leaks.
-The 993 evaporator is prone to develop leaks, maybe the failing resistor are the cause of this?
+The 993 evaporator is prone to develop leaks, maybe the failing resistor is the cause of this?
 Relay R14 control the fan speed, identical with the R04 oil cooler fan relay.